 When powder coated items are installed without damage to the powder coating and they are maintained regularly, they should be relatively permanent.
 The correctly applied coating, although not metallurgically bonded to the metal will not crack, chip or peel as with conventional paint films.

-And it’s not just frames.
 We can also refurbish or repair your swing arm and wheels.
-We will take an corroded frame, protect the bearing areas and sandblast the old paint and corrosion off, make any repairs that may be necessary, then powdercoat it in any colour of your choice.
+We will take a corroded frame, protect the bearing areas and sandblast the old paint and corrosion off, make any repairs that may be necessary then, powdercoat it in any colour of your choice.
 The end result is as good as new.
 Our prices that will bring a smile to your face every time you look at your bike.